austinsonger/Policy-Portal/policy-management.md

 **Compliance standards**

-At least once a year, `Placeholder`  reviews the regulatory, legal, and statutory requirements relevant to its business needs and adopts any relevant standards into its controls framework and governance program.
+At least once a year, `<Company Placeholder>`  reviews the regulatory, legal, and statutory requirements relevant to its business needs and adopts any relevant standards into its controls framework and governance program.

 The list of applicable standards can be found it the same repository as the policies and controls documentation and/or in the JupiterOne compliance management application/platform.